epeli/npm-mkrelease/README.md

 It does following:

   1. Prompts for new version number
+  2. Writes it to package.json
-  2. Pushes package to npm
+  3. Pushes package to npm
-  3. Commits new version number to Git
+  4. Commits new version number to Git
-  4. Tags the commit with the version number
+  5. Tags the commit with the version number
-  5. Pushes everything to Git origin
+  6. Pushes everything to Git origin

 ## Warning!

-This tool manipulates your package.json, creates commits, pushes them and publishes packages to npmjs.org.
-Do not use if your not sure what it does!
+This tool is bit opinionated and does things you might not be able to revert.
+Do not use it if you are not sure that it does what you want.